mwaylabs/bikini/README.md

 Under the codename 'Bikini' we developed a new generation of enterprise-grade sychronisation service for hybrid mobile apps.

-These efforts are now centralized in a SDK (software development kit) what is aligned with our core Product Relution [https://relution.io].
+These efforts are now centralized in a SDK (software development kit) what is aligned with our core Product Relution [Relution](https://relution.io).

-The SDK is called Relution SDK with an new official name for 'Bikini', it is: Relution Livedata
+The SDK is called 'Relution SDK' with an new official name for the 'Bikini' technology, it is: Relution Livedata

-You will find everything you need to get in touch with this exciting technology here [https://github.com/relution-io/relution-sdk]
+You will find everything you need to get in touch with this exciting technology [here](https://github.com/relution-io/relution-sdk).

 Stay tuned, in the next few weeks we will officialy release the whole toolchain with a bunch of documentation and samples.

+For sake of simplicity we let this repository still here.

 **Everything a model needs.**